How can I troubleshoot issues with Zendesk Talk? What are your Talk troubleshooting tips?

-- Issues with Zendesk Talk call quality can sometimes be traced to a disruption of Twilio services, as this is the system handling our Talk connections.
-To determine the status of Twilio’s servers, please visit http://status.twilio.com/ .
-If Twilio is experiencing a disruption of services, they will update this site with the status of the outage and an expectation of when regular service will resume.
+- Issues with Talk call quality can sometimes be traced to a disruption of Twilio services, as this is the system handling our Talk connections.
+To determine the status of Twilio’s servers, visit the Twilio Status Page.

-- If you have checked Twilio’s status, found it is operating normally, and are still experiencing connection issues, please review the ports on your network Firewall.
-Please verify that you have the following ports open with your network administrator:
+- Review the ports on your network Firewall.
+Verify that you have the following ports open with your network administrator:

-- Have your affected agents go to http://clientsupport.twilio.com/ and review the information there.
-This page will point to incompatibilities with your system setup or browser configuration.
+- Have your affected agents go to Twilio WebRTC Diagnostics and review the resulting information.
+This page points to incompatibilities with your system setup or browser configuration.

 Receiving an EC# error

 EC# errors are often caused by your network or router configuration.
 They represent an issue with Zendesk Talk not having an adequate network connection.
 This can occur anywhere along with the network, but often they are the result of local network limitations, or from a computer that does not meet the minimum requirements to make the connection.